phpv8/v8js/README.MacOS.md

 Installation of V8Js on MacOS is pretty much straight forward.

-First of all you need a pretty fresh installation of v8 library.
-If you have brew around, just `brew install v8` and you should be done.
+If you have [brew](https://brew.sh) around, just `brew install php56-v8js` (or `php54-v8js` / `php55-v8js` depending on your PHP version) and you should be done.
+This will install a recent version of V8 along with this extension.

 Otherwise you need to compile latest v8 manually.

 Compile latest v8